 Jeff Frolik received his B.S. in Electrical Engineering from the University of South Alabama in 1986.
 He was then employed as a systems engineering with Hughes Aircraft Company working as a payload specialist on direct broadcast satellites.
 He completed his MS in Electrical Engineering in 1988 from the University of Southern California and the Ph.D. in Electrical Engineering - Systems from the University of Michigan in 1995.
 He then consulted for two years on satellite-related projects (and taught snowboarding one winter).
-He joined Tennessee Technological University as an Assistant Professor in 1998 and moved to UVM in 2002 where he is presently a Professor and Chair of the Department of Electrical and Biomedical Engineering.
+He joined Tennessee Technological University as an Assistant Professor in 1998 and moved to UVM in 2002 where he is presently a Professor in the Department of Electrical and Biomedical Engineering.
 He has spent sabbaticals as a research scientist at UC Santa Barbara's Sierra Nevada Aquatic Research Lab (SNARL) and the University of Oxford (UK).
 In Spring of 2017 held the Fulbright Distinguished Chair position at the Czech Technical University in Prague.
 He is co-founder of the cleantech startup company, Packetized Energy.

 M. Golmohamadi and J. Frolik, A geometric scattering model for circularly polarized indoor channels, IEEE Transactions Antennas and Propagation, Vol. 68, No. 3, March 2020.